 Pala Box Office 1 877 946 7252 or www.startickets.com

 Infinity – Tuesday afternoons – 60 Plus Club from 11 to 3p with live shows at 1.

-- Tues Apr 1 – Jim Curry, tribute to John Denver
+- Tues Apr 29 – King of the Road, tribute to Roger Miller

 Infinity – Saturday night shows at 8p – Club Infinity until 1a